ManolisKar/ML_tracking/track_finding/RNN/README.md

 ## Performance metrics

-Critical to characterize our model's is the development of useful metrics.
+Critical to characterize our model's performance is the development of useful metrics.
 We develop several custom metrics to characterize different aspects of this complicated task:
 * The fraction of the true track's hits that are correctly identified as part of the track, averaged over the population of found tracks;
 * The fraction of assigned hits that are wrongly identified with a track;